rems-project/asl_to_sail/README.md

 ## Funding

-The development of this software was partially supported by EPSRC grant EP/K008528/1 (REMS).
+This software was developed within the Rigorous Engineering of Mainstream Systems (REMS) project, partly funded by EPSRC grant EP/K008528/1, at the University of Cambridge.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108, ELVER).
-This work is part of the CIFV project sponsored by the Defense Advanced Research Projects Agency (DARPA) and the Air Force Research Laboratory (AFRL), under contract FA8650-18-C-7809.
-The views, opinions, and/or findings contained in this work are those of the authors and should not be interpreted as representing the official views or policies, either expressed or implied, of the Department of Defense or the U.S. Government.
+This software was developed by the University of Cambridge Computer Laboratory (Department of Computer Science and Technology) under DARPA/AFRL contract FA8650-18-C-7809 ("CIFV").

 [asli]: https://github.com/rems-project/asl-interpreter
 [sail]: https://github.com/rems-project/sail